disquisitioner/Signal-Tower/README.md

 Fortunately the high side switch use case is quite common, to the point that it is supported by readily available integrated circuits like the Toshiba TBD62783A, which combines eight such high side switch drivers on a single 18-pin IC.
 You'll find Toshiba's [application note](https://toshiba.semicon-storage.com/info/TBD62783APG_application_note_en_20160516_AKX00417.pdf?did=35900&prodName=TBD62783APG) for the TBD62783A provides all the necessary details including a great application circuit example in driving LEDs in high side switch configuration.

-To use lights in flashing mode, the PATLITE internal controller generates a special 24VDC feed it supplies via  the brown wire.
-If you connect lights to the brown 24VDC supply they will blink in unison, as opposed to feeding them from the continuously on 24VDC feed (grey wire).
+To use lights in flashing mode the PATLITE internal controller generates a special 24VDC feed it supplies via the brown wire.
+If you connect lights to the brown 24VDC supply they will blink in unison, as opposed to feeding them from the continuously-on 24VDC feed (grey wire).
+I didn't plan to use flashing mode so didn't take advantage of this capability (though may very well add it later).

 ## Sketch Usage Notes